Organization of the College

 The Vice President of Administrative Services functions as the chief financial officer of the college.
 In addition to budget development and oversight, Administrative Services is responsible for Fiscal Services, Maintenance and Operations, Public Safety and Emergency Preparedness, Information Technology and Auxiliary Services, Contracts and Purchasing.

-The Vice President of Human Resources & Employee Relations is responsible for management and operation of all human resources and employee relations functions of the College, for developing and recommending policies, goals and objectives for human resources, and serves as the District Sexual Assault Liaison.
+The Vice President of Human Resources & Employee Relations is responsible for management and operation of all human resources and employee relations functions of the College, for developing and recommending policies, goals and objectives for human resources, and serves as the Title IX Officer.
 The office serves as the single District office responsible for receiving all unlawful discrimination complaints.